-Choosing the Authorization token method over the credential helper it’s a bad idea in terms of security, because it’s exposing the password unencrypted in your docker config.json file, but on the other hand, I find it more handy then using HTTP API authentication with
+Choosing the Authorization token method over the credential helper it’s a bad idea in terms of security, because it’s exposing the password unencrypted in your Docker config.json file, but on the other hand, I find it more handy than using HTTP API authentication with

 Feel free to leave a comment below and if you find this tutorial useful, follow our official channel on Telegram.